Skip to main content

 What is Creative Europe MEDIA Programme?

 Creative Europe is the EU programme supporting the cultural and creative sectors.
-The new Creative Europe 2021-2027, with a budget of €2.44 billion, will invest in actions that reinforce cultural diversity and respond to the needs and challenges of the cultural and creative sectors.
-Its novelties will contribute to the recovery of these sectors, reinforcing their efforts to become more digital, greener, more resilient and more inclusive.
+With a budget of €2.44 billion for 2021-2027, the programme is investing in actions that reinforce cultural diversity and respond to the needs and challenges of the cultural and creative sectors.
+It contributes to the recovery of these sectors after the COVID crisis, reinforcing their efforts to become more digital, greener, more resilient and more inclusive.

 The programme is split in three different strands: MEDIA, CULTURE and CROSS-SECTORAL.